AshuHK/Stock_Trading_Bot/README.md

 # Stock_Trading_Bot
- Building a trading bot using the Alpaca Trading API
+ Building a simple trading bot using the Alpaca Trading API
+  - Will most likely be able to trade a few stocks at once for the sake of simplicity